Pictures courtesy of Wisconsin Digital Collection – Waterford Library.

 In 1856, Chapman’s old mill was torn down, re-built with the latest machinery, and the dam raised.

-A premature victory celebration was held in 1858 at the Wisconsin House Hotel – cost $1.25 per person –
+A Premature Victory Celebration Was Held in 1858 at the Wisconsin House Hotel – Cost $1.25 Per Person.
+Wisconsin Digital Collection.

 The court action continued through various venues over the years when fifteen years later, on March 19, 1869, the court ruled in favor of the plaintiffs.
 This meant that the plaintiffs could now tear down the dam or dispose of it as they saw fit.
-Reparations of nearly $14,000 were to be paid to the plaintiffs with the right to tear down the dam if payment was not satisfied by October 1, 1870.
+Reparations of nearly $14,000 (approximately $100,000 in 2020 dollars) were to be paid to the plaintiffs with the right to tear down the dam if payment was not satisfied by October 1, 1870.

 As evidenced by the length of the lawsuit and multiple trips to the State Supreme Court, damages claimed by the plaintiffs were not all that clearly defined.
 It could be considered a landmark law case.

 According to the Racine County Advocate January 12,1871, Chapman did not act on the verdict immediately which resulted in a Sheriff’s action to forcibly remove it for him.
 However, the action occurred in early January, when there is thick ice on the river.
 While it was broken, it could not be removed.
 This impeded the destruction and the tear down was terminated for the time being.